 From a law enforcement perspective, two immediate benefits of a secure interview room near the courtroom come to mind:

-- Reduced manpower – Moving a defendant to the central cellblock every time a private discussion is requested requires a substantial amount of manpower.
+- Reduced workforce – Moving a defendant to the central cellblock whenever a private discussion is requested requires a substantial workforce.
 In most cases, the prisoner must be moved to the basement and returned to the courtroom floor upon completion of the conference.
-Having a secure interview room near the courtroom would dramatically reduce the time and resources required to transport prisoners, and could even reduce the size of the overall cellblock.
+Having a secure interview room near the courtroom would dramatically reduce the time and resources required to transport prisoners and could even reduce the size of the overall cellblock.
 In most cases, the officer stationed in the courtroom could coordinate the movement of prisoners for these ad hoc conferences.

 - Reduced cellblock congestion - On a busy docket day, you can imagine the chaos of several attorneys lined up outside the central cellblock asking to speak with a defendant during or after a proceeding, while attorneys and defendants are also returning to the cellblock area for brief conferences in the middle of proceedings.
-Much of this traffic could be eliminated, and security enhanced, by providing space near the courtroom so that brief meetings can take place if needed.
+Much of this traffic could be eliminated, and security could be enhanced by providing space near the courtroom for short meetings.

 Planning for the Future

-The evolution of the attorney/prisoner interview room is an interesting development in courthouse planning.
-As more emphasis is placed on the right to privacy for in-custody defendants, as well as on facilitating full and effective communication between the court and the defendant, the attorney/prisoner interview room will continue to take on more significance.
+The evolution of the attorney/prisoner interview room is an exciting development in courthouse planning.
+As more emphasis is placed on the right to privacy for in-custody defendants and on facilitating complete and effective communication between the court and the defendant, the attorney/prisoner interview room will continue to take on more significance.

-If you are planning a new courthouse or courthouse renovation project, I urge you to speak with law enforcement, the judiciary, and the local bar association to determine whether it is possible to provide an attorney/prisoner interview room adjacent to one or more courtrooms in your courthouse.
+Suppose you are planning a new courthouse or courthouse renovation project.
+In that case, I would like you to speak with law enforcement, the judiciary, and the local bar association to determine whether providing an attorney/prisoner interview room adjacent to one or more courtrooms in your courthouse is possible.